taskiq-python/taskiq/docs/available-components/schedule-sources.md

 @broker.task(
     schedule=[
         {
-            "cron": "* * * * *", # type: str, either cron, interval or time should be specified.
+            "cron": "* * * * *", # type: str | None, either cron, interval or time should be specified.
             "cron_offset": None, # type: str | timedelta | None, can be omitted.
-            "interval": None,  # type: int | timedelta, either cron, interval or time should be specified.
+            "interval": None,  # type: int | timedelta | None, either cron, interval or time should be specified.
             "time": None,  # type: datetime | None, either cron, interval or time should be specified.
             "args": [], # type List[Any] | None, can be omitted.
             "kwargs": {}, # type: Dict[str, Any] | None, can be omitted.